 Who can help you get through advanced prostate cancer?

 Your doctor or care team

 Talk openly to your doctor, nurse, or someone else you trust in your care team.
 They can help you understand your diagnosis, your prognosis (the likely outcome of your treatment), treatments for advanced prostate cancer and potential side effects.
 They can also listen to your concerns and put you in touch with other people who can help.

 Counsellors are trained to listen and can help you to find your own ways to deal with things.
-Many hospitals have counsellors or psychologists who specialize in helping people with cancer — ask your team at the hospital if this is available or if they know of services in the community you can access at low or no cost to you.
-Your family doctor may also be able to refer you to a counsellor, or you can seek out a private counsellor yourself.
+Many hospitals have counsellors or psychologists who specialise in helping people with cancer — ask your team at the hospital if this is available or if they know of services in the community you can access at low or no cost to you.
+Your GP or family doctor may also be able to refer you to a counsellor, or you can seek out a private counsellor yourself.